Chester-Gillon/AM3352-SOM-EVB_bare_metal/README.md

  Unable to open application file

+Need to determine if there is a compiler bug or something else.
 Temporary changes made to investigate bootloader failure:
 a) Leave compiler version as v5.2.4 and changing bl_hsmmcsd.c source file to be compiled with Optimization Level 1, rather than 2 allows the bootloader to run when compiled for release